prevwong/craft.js/packages/docs/docs/guides/basic-tutorial.md

 };
 ```

-Notice for our Container component, we wrapped it with the `<Element />` - this makes it so that our users will be able to drag and drop a new Container component that is droppable.
+Notice for our Container component, we wrapped it with the `<Element canvas />` - this makes it so that our users will be able to drag and drop a new Container component that is droppable.

 Now, you could drag and drop the Buttons, and they would actually create new instances of our User Components.